 Jalapeño Peppers: Remove the seeds and chop the jalapeno into small pieces.
 For less spice, jalapenos can be omitted.

 Roasted Corn: The sweetness of the corn adds balance to the guacamole.

 Fresh Cilantro: Cilantro adds a bright, fresh flavor to the guacamole.

 Spices: Cumin, garlic powder, red pepper flakes, black pepper, and salt or kosher salt.
 This combination of spices will add great flavor!

 Begin by roasting the corn.
 You can use fresh corn right off the cob, or you can use canned corn.
 Spray a frying pan with non-stick cooking spray and place it over medium heat.
 Add the corn to the pan and fry until the corn begins to blacken.
 Stir occasionally.

-Dice the Roma tomato and onion, then chop the cilantro.
+Dice the fresh tomatoes and onion, then chop the cilantro.
 Put on a pair of food safe gloves and slice the jalapeños in half.
 Remove the seeds from the jalapeno peppers for less heat or leave them in for more.
 Dice the jalapeños.

 Cut the limes into quarters so they are ready to be juiced.
 Slice open the avocados and remove the pit.
 Using a spoon, scoop the green flesh into a mixing bowl.

-Use a fork or potato masher to mash the avocados.
+Use a fork, potato masher, or Mortar and Pestle set to mash the avocados.